dwbzen/careers/README.md

 Once it's running, you can connect to it locally using the Mongodb plugin (by connecting to `localhost`).

 # Game Board Layout
 The board layout and content is encapsulated in JSON files.
 The overall layout file is "gameLayout_\<edition\>.json" where \<edition\> is the edition name.
 Currently there are 2 editions: "Hi-Tech" and "UK" (the United Kingdom edition).
-The gameLayout file has entries for each of the game's 42 border (or dege) squares.
+The gameLayout file has entries for each of the game's 42 border (or edge) squares.

 Each occupation and college have their own JSON file named<br> "\<occupation_name\>_\<edition\>.json".
 Also each occupation has a corresponding entrance square in the gameLayout file.

 # Command Interface
 The backend web server and GameEngine communicate via text commands and responses.
-The front-end UI translates player actions (for example clicking on a roll dice image) to a web server endpoint which in turn calls the GameEngine.execute_command() method with the appropriate command. <p>
+The front-end UI translates player actions (for example clicking on a roll dice image) to a web server endpoint which in turn calls the GameEngine.execute_command() method with the appropriate command. <p/>

 execute_command takes the command string and Player instance as arguments.
 If Player is None, the GameEngine uses the built-in 'admin' as the player.
 The commands and arguments are described in the sections below.

 ## Commands
 Here's a list of all commands:<p>
-COMMANDS = ['add', 'bankrupt', 'bump', 'buy', 'create', 'done', 'end', 'enter', 'game_status', 'goto', 'list', 'load', 'next', 'pay', 'perform', 'quit', 'retire', 'roll', 'resolve', 'save', 'saved', 'start', 'status', 'transfer', 'use', 'use_insurance', 'where', 'who']
+COMMANDS = ['add', 'bankrupt', 'bump', 'buy', 'create', 'done', 'end', 'enter', 'game_status', 'goto',<br>
+ 'list', 'load', 'next', 'pay', 'perform', 'quit', 'retire', 'roll', 'resolve', 'save', 'saved', <br>
+ 'start', 'status', 'transfer', 'use', 'use_insurance', 'where', 'who']

 ### roll
 Format: "roll" [1 | 2 ]<p>